fbaldhagen/LeetCodeSolutions/README.md

 ## LeetCode Solutions Repository

-These are my solutions to LeetCode problems, organized in ascending order.
-Solutions are structured in folders labeled with ranges of 100, with each folder containing classes for batches of 10 problems.
+Solutions to LeetCode problems, organized in ascending order.
+Solutions are structured in folders labeled with ranges of 100, with each folder containing 10 classes with 10 problems each.

-Each solution file is named after the problem name, and method comments within each solution file indicate the corresponding problem number for easy reference.
+Each solution is named after the problem name, and method comments indicate the corresponding problem number for easy reference.